Sunday, September 21, 2025

 StoneRoots 5770 InvBluGr, 2025, 60 x 48 inches, in Cynthia Lin's solo exhibition Strange Twin at Satchel Projects.
 For accurate color and press release visit https://www.satchelprojects.com/cynthia-lin

 StoneRoots 5770 InvBluGr is a photographed landscape turned vertically.
-The upturned shoreline mirrors human bodies, once more reflected within cultural and political shifts both stolid and dissolving.
-Lin, a Taiwanese-born, long-time New York resident, instinctively recognizes translation's displacements.
-Her work encompasses the multiple dislocations, from landscape to climate change, that increasingly turns things sideways.
+The upturned shoreline mirrors human bodies reflected within cultural and political shifts both solid and dissolving.
+Lin, a Taiwanese-born, long-term New York resident, instinctively recognizes translation's displacements.
+Her work encompasses the multiple dislocations, from landscape to climate change, that increasingly turn things sideways.

 BoulderStoneRoot5777PinkAquaShimmer, 2025, 54 x 50 inches

-Acrylic is swapped for oil in the new work, yet the former soft, repetitive charcoal strokes of in earlier work now stacks small, linear brushstrokes into dense networks of texture.
-Color is painted in simultaneous contrast, forming volumetric bodies that then dissipate back into marks.
+Acrylic is swapped for oil in the new works.
+The soft, repetitive charcoal strokes in earlier drawings of skin now form small, linear brushstrokes compiling networks of texture.
+Color is painted in simultaneous contrast, forming volumetric bodies that dissipate into the marks.

 Overturned5717 InvPinkIceBlue, 2025, oil on panel, 20 x 24 inches

-A landscape assembled from the many photos Lin takes when kayaking.
-We can imagine the relaxation of being on the water, gazing at reflections.
-Yet a wing-like form flays open, overturning Soutine's carcass of beef into reposing body, shell, or shroud.
-The form is both solid and ephemeral, opening the page to future paintings.
+A landscape assembled from the many photos Lin takes on the lake.
+We imagine the relaxation of kayaking on the water, gazing at reflections.
+Yet a wing-like form flays open, overturning Soutine's carcass of beef into reposed body, shell, or shroud.
+The form is both solid and ephemeral, beckoning future paintings.

 StoneRoots5770 InvTurqBl, 2024, oil on canvas, 60 x 48 inches

 Channeling Ingre's portrait of Monsieur Bertin as a supplicant, branch hands reach toward us beneath a divided head.
-Staring into the paint yields odd associations, including Viennese painters Gustave Klimt or Dagobert Peche in how patterns tumble from the body.
-Yet the form remains a landscape turned on its side; we can never forget its dual nature, or the fact we're caught in between.
+Staring into the paint yields odd associations, including Viennese painters Gustave Klimt or Dagobert Peche in how patterns form the body.
+Yet the form remains a landscape turned sideways; we don't forget this dual nature, or that we're caught between.

 BoneBranch5007, 2024, acrylic on canvas, 18 x 11 inches

-As the first chronological painting, this painting becomes a presiding spirit and presents a compression the most recent work revisits.
-A bucolic scene of river and wood re-envisioned as a ganglia of internal organs shows the ease with which experience becomes code, yielding new images to amplify shared experience.
-At the same time these works are distinctly paintings, fully rendered in oil so that for one generation, they represent disintegration and for another construction.
+As the first chronological painting, this painting becomes a presiding spirit.
+It presents a compression revisited in the most recent works (not included here).
+A bucolic scene of river and wood re-envisioned as a ganglia of internal organs shows how easily the physical becomes codes.
+The codes renew and amplify shared experiences.
+Yet at the same time these paintings are complete as paintings.
+For one generation, they represent disintegration, while for another, construction.

 No comments: